Kristin Folkl: Early life and college

-In 1994, Folkl attended Stanford University and starred on their women's basketball and volleyball programs.
+From 1994 until 1998, Folkl attended Stanford University and starred on their women's basketball and volleyball programs.

-While at Stanford, she was a four-time volleyball All-American, a basketball all-American as a senior, and a two-sport academic all-American.
+While at Stanford, she was a four-time volleyball All-American, a basketball all-American as a senior, an All Pac-10 member, and a two-sport academic all-American.
 She appeared in a total of six Final Fours (four in volleyball and two in basketball) and won three national championships in volleyball.
 In her senior year, she was a first team All-American in both sports and was named the GTE Academic Player of the Year.
 She was also a participant on the USA Women's National Volleyball Team, and was a first-alternate at the 1996 Summer Olympics.

 In 1998, she won the Honda Sports Award as the nation's best female collegiate volleyball player.

 Folkl graduated from Stanford in 1998 with a degree in economics.
 She has been inducted into Stanford University's Hall of Fame.

 WNBA and overseas basketball career

-She began her professional career with the Women's National Basketball Association (WNBA) playing for the Minnesota Lynx after the team drafted her during the 1999 WNBA Draft.
+Folkl was selected as part of the initial player allocation by the Minnesota Lynx on September 15, 1998.

 She was traded to the Portland Fire in 2000 to become a part of the expansion season Portland team.

 She also played professional basketball overseas for teams in Australia, Switzerland, and Greece.